grackle-project/grackle/doc/source/Integration.rst

 Chemistry Data
 --------------

-The main Grackle header file contains a structure of type :c:type:`chemistry_data` called ``grackle_data``, which contains all of the parameters that control the behavior of the solver as well as all of the actual chemistry and cooling rate data.
+The main Grackle header file contains a structure of type :c:type:`chemistry_data` called ``grackle_data``, which contains all of the parameters that control the behavior of the solver.
 The routine, :c:func:`set_default_chemistry_parameters` is responsible for the initial setup of this structure and for setting of all the default parameter values.
-The parameters can then be set to their desired values.
+This function must be handed a pointer to an instance of :c:type:`chemistry_data`, which will then be attached to ``grackle_data``.
+The function will return an integer indicating success (1) or failure (0).
+After this, parameters can then be set to their desired values by accessing ``grackle_data``.
 See :ref:`parameters` for a full list of the available parameters.
-The function will return an integer indicating success (1) or failure (0).

 .. c:type:: chemistry_data

-   This structure holds all grackle run time parameter and all chemistry and cooling data arrays.
+   This structure holds all grackle run-time parameters, which are listed in :ref:`parameters`.

 .. code-block:: c++

+  chemistry_data my_grackle_data;
-  if (set_default_chemistry_parameters() == 0) {
+  if (set_default_chemistry_parameters(&my_grackle_data) == 0) {
     fprintf(stderr, "Error in set_default_chemistry_parameters.\n");
   }